Data vs classifiers, who wins?: Materials and methods

-Although generally applied for educational purposes, IRT has recently been extended to AI and more specifically to ML \citeyearpar{prudencio2015analysis,martinez2016making,martinez2019item}.
+Although generally applied for educational purposes, IRT has recently been extended to AI and more specifically to ML \cite{prudencio2015analysis,martinez2016making,martinez2019item}.
 For this, the following analogy is used: the datasets are the tests, the instances of a dataset are the items and the classifiers are the respondents.

+Despite the existence of three IRT logistic models, the 3PL was used for this research work, considered by \citep{martinez2019item} as the most complete and consistent logistic model.
+Furthermore, as stated in previous sections, for the other two logistic models the guessing is always considered equal to 0.
+However, it is not possible to state that a model cannot correctly classify an instance by luck.
+Therefore, the great importance of maintaining the guessing parameter to calculate the probability of correctness of the models is understood.

-For this work, the 3PL logistic model for dichotomous items was used because it is the most complete and consistent among the existing ones \citep{martinez2019item}.
-The item parameters are then used to evaluate the datasets directly, reporting the percentage of difficult instances, with great discriminative power and with a great chance of random hits.
-In this way, it is possible to have a view of the complexity of the evaluated datasets and how different classifiers behave in the challenge of classifying different datasets.
+The item parameters are then used to evaluate the datasets directly by reporting the percentage of difficult instances with great discriminative power and with a great chance of random hits.
+Therefore, it is possible to have a view of the complexity of the evaluated datasets and how different classifiers behave in the challenge of classifying different datasets.

-To calculate the probability of correct answer, you must first estimate the item parameters and the ability of respondents.
-According to \citet{martinez2016making}, there are three possible situations.
+To calculate the probability of correct answer, one must first estimate the item parameters and the ability of respondents.
+According to \cite{martinez2016making}, there are three possible situations.
 In the first, only the item parameters are known.
 In the second situation, only the ability of the respondents is known.
 And in the third, and also the most common case, both the items parameters and the respondents ability are unknown.
-This work is in the third case and for this situation, the following two-step interactive method proposed by Birnbaum \citeyearpar{birnbaum1968statistical} is applied:
+This paper work lies in the third case and for this situation, the following two-step interactive method proposed by Birnbaum \cite{birnbaum1968statistical} is applied:

 \begin{itemize} \item At first, the parameters of each item are calculated only with the answers of each individual.
 Initial respondent capability values can be the number of correct answers obtained.
 For classifiers, this study used the accuracy obtained as the initial ability.